josh-fisher/angular2-ts-jspm-seed/README.md

 `gulp test:css` - Uses BackstopJS to perform CSS Regression Tests.

-`gulp test` - Runs all of the tests

 ### Server

 `gulp serve` - Serves everything in the `dist` directory.